What is the best multivitamin for men, woman and kids?

 MEDeHEALTH is a dynamic, growing company and is constantly pursuing new product ideas and development.

 Chia is being studied as a potential natural treatment for type-2 diabetes because of its ability to slow down digestion.
-The gelatinous coating chia seeds develops when exposed to liquids-can also prevent blood Yogi Tea Black Chaisugar spikes.
+The gelatinous coating chia seeds develops when exposed to liquids-can also prevent blood sugar spikes.

 Just a 28-gram or one-ounce serving of chia has 11 grams of dietary fibre — about a third of the recommended daily intake for adults.
 Adding some chia to your diet is an easy way to make sure you’re getting a good amount of fibre, which is important for digestive health.